How much are conveyancing costs in 2022?

 - Liaising with banks to schedule settlement and ensure all loan documentation has been provided

-- Attending settlement: in the ACT this is done in-person, while NSW conveyances take place via the e-conveyancing platform Pexa.
+- Attending settlement: in both the ACT and NSW most conveyances take place via the e-conveyancing platform Pexa.

 - Completing any final checks before settlement